jcjorel/clonesquad-ec2-pet-autoscaler/docs/tpl/CONFIGURATION_REFERENCE.md

 The configuration subsystem allows reference to external URLs located in S3 or other Web servers.
 Some may have concerns that it creates dependencies to resources that could be unreachable under a Large Scale Event condition (Ex: AZ unvailability).
-In order to mitigate this concern, users can customize the Lambda package to emded their own configuration resources and so, be able to access them with the reliable `internal:` protocol scheme.
+In order to mitigate this concern, users can customize the Lambda package to embed their own configuration resources and so, be able to access them with the reliable `internal:` protocol scheme.

 To do so, create a ZIP file containing your YAML files and push it to an S3 Bucket accessible to CloudFormation.

-	Tip: In the ZIP file, create a file named custom.config.yaml that will be read automatically at startup
+	Tip: In the ZIP file, create a file named 'custom.config.yaml' that will be read automatically at startup.

 The [Cloudformation template](../template.yaml) contains 2 parameters to inject this customization ZIP file at deployment time: